December 2, 2025

 How is your Amazon Account Health Rating calculated?

-To calculate your Amazon Account Health rating, Amazon considers various factors including order defect rate, customer service responsiveness, on-time delivery date, and so on.
+To calculate your Amazon Account Health rating, Amazon considers various factors, including order defect rate, customer service responsiveness, on-time delivery date, and so on.

 Based on these factors, Amazon assigns a score between 1-1000.
 The higher the score, the better your Amazon Account Health Rating.